KiandaBPM/KiandaBPM.github.io/getting-started.md

 1. Left side panel containing both **controls** and **types of rules** that can be added to forms.
 2. The central area where the current **form canvas** is displayed.
-3. The right panel that displays currently selected component **properties** and rules.
+3. The right panel displays currently selected component **properties** and rules.

 ***Form designer key components***